astroport-fi/astroport-governance/contracts/generator_controller/README.md

 ### `tune_pools`

-Only contract owner can call this function.
 Calculate voting power for all pools and apply new allocation points in generator contract.

 ```json
 {